How to Cope When Your Partner Leaves You

 - Feeling hurt and upset is natural - most people take some time to recover from a broken relationship.
 You can't decide on when you'll start feeling better, but you can take steps to start moving in that direction.

-- People often go through a range of strong feelings, and have a lot of confusing thoughts.
+- People often go through a range of strong feelings and have a lot of confusing thoughts.
 It is as if the jigsaw that was your life has been thrown up in the air and one significant piece is missing.
 Now you have to readjust and create a new life and it takes a while for the pieces to land and fit together again.

 - Cry, punch the pillow, talk out loud, and do what you need to do.
 You have "lost" something important and tears are an important way for men and women to express their sorrow.

 - Talk to your friends or family, have a cry on their shoulders.
 Build a supportive network of people who are comfortable discussing feelings.
-Don't be afraid to ask for help, we all need help sometime.
+Don't be afraid to ask for help, we all need help sometimes.

 - Try and keep your sleeping, eating and exercise programs running, although some disruption to these may occur.
 See your family doctor or counselor if you are concerned or not coping.

 - Pamper yourself.
-Long bubble baths with a good book, coffee/glass of champagne, soft music, candles, etc. work well for some.
+Long bubble baths with a good book, a coffee/glass of champagne, soft music, candles, etc. work well for some.

 - Your concentration may be affected, so make lists, take breaks, give yourself some leeway to do things (don't try and do things at the last minute or take on new responsibilities).

-- Minimize and monitor your use of alcohol, smoking, caffeine and drugs to avoid the added complication of addiction issues.
+- Minimize and monitor your use of alcohol, smoking, caffeine, and drugs to avoid the added complication of addiction issues.
 We sometimes use these substances to escape and help block out the pain.